mooniak/fontpackage-standard/README.md

 `
 We need to represent above details and more in the Git repo.
 Git tags are used in other package systems for release management.

-- Users subscribe to the repository. (typeworldgithub//)
+- Users subscribe to the repository link.
 - TW app check the root of the repository for fontpackage.toml
 - If `versions.provider` is `github-tags` app will get the versions using the Github REST API tags.
 - With `versions.filter` publisher can remove specific tag or tags from being distributed as versions.